 - Time is critical!
 Post excess cookies on the Cookie Exchange in eBudde (remove the post immediately after they have been transferred out). - Pick up additional booths in eBudde, use the Troop-secured booth method or plan a virtual booth for your troop! - Talk to parents.
-They may be able to work with their daughter to sell additional cookies. - Contact your Service Unit.
-They may be able to help you network with troops looking for cookies. - Use inventory for Troop Gift of Caring donations. - Contact your Council Cookie Team.
+They may be able to work with their daughter to sell additional cookies. - · Contact your Service Unit.
+They may be able to help you network with troops looking for cookies. - · Contact your Council Cookie Team.